2bfilipelourenco/udacity/README.md

 - ReflectPlayer ~ The (class) player that will be command by a computer and will play a copy game;

-- CyclerPlayer ~ The (class) player that will be command by a computer and will player a cycle game.
+- CyclePlayer ~ The (class) player that will be command by a computer and will player a cycle game.
 Always in this sequence: Rock, scissor and them paper;

 - Game ~ The class that will define/control the winner (def vencedor), the scoreboard (def placar), the final score (def placar_final), the round (def play_round) and the match (def play_match) of the game.